EvanEdwards/bulb/README.md

 I did throw in some oddball personal quirks that I typically use for my own tools.
 For instance: --installmanpage, which installs a `$HOME/.local/share/man` based man page.

+`/scripts` contains bash scripts I've made using this.
+I have some weird hobbies, but some are general purpose, like `sunrise`.

 ## AI Weirdness

 I think the rc files vary by whitespace usage.
 That's... really insanely dumb.
 But it works.